 All companies make mistakes.
 However, the handling of them sets great companies apart from the competition.
-Looking at some of the complaints and how the company responded to them will give a better idea of the company’s customer service.
+Reviewing some of the complaints and how the company responded to them will give a better idea of the company’s customer service.

 Another thing to consider is how many reviews the company has.
-If a company has a 5-star rating and a few reviews, it isn’t as telling as a company with 4.5 stars and 300 reviews.
+If a company has a 5-star rating and three reviews, it isn’t as telling as a company with 4.5 stars and 300 reviews.

 After determining which solar companies look like quality companies, it is time to compare this smaller list of companies to each other.
-The best way to compare these companies is to get in-person solar quotes.
+The best way to compare these companies is to set up in-person solar quotes.

-One of the best questions to ask is which product types and brands each company offers.
+One of the best questions to ask during a consultation is what solar product types and brands the company offers.
 Looking at the products and services and not just the price helps the customer compare apples to apples.

-Solar panels are often the only part of a solar array we think about.
-However, mounting equipment, an inverter, wiring, a net meter, monitoring and battery backup are all necessary parts of a solar array.
+Often people only think of solar panels when we think of residential solar, but solar arrays consist of more than just the solar panels.
+Mounting equipment, an inverter, wiring, a net meter, monitoring, and battery backup are all necessary parts of a solar array.

 Solar panels are the powerhouse of the array.
-If the solar panels don’t produce as much, the system won’t produce as much as a different system with the same number of solar panels.
+If the solar panels are low quality or have a lower wattage per solar panel, they will produce less than a higher quality system with the same number of solar panels.

 Inverters are the gateway from the solar panels to the home.
 An improperly sized inverter will be less efficient at converting direct current (DC) to alternating current (AC).
 Resulting in energy loss and decreased electricity provided to the home.

-Most homeowners choose to get solar because they are aware of the environmental or economic benefits.
+Most homeowners choose solar because they are aware of the environmental or economic benefits.
 As a result, these two selling points are the focus of most residential solar advertisements.

-One reason why people have negative solar experiences is their preconceived notions of the process are different than reality.
-People often misunderstand things like qualifying for solar and the installation timetable.
+Preconceived notions of the solar process are often different than reality.
+People often misunderstand things, like qualifying for solar and the installation timetable.

 What it Takes to Qualify for Solar